 In pagan beliefs, many creatures can easily carry the characteristics of an angel – such as fairies and wood spirits.
-To pagan culture, all theses creatures are highly evolved souls who act as guardians, messengers to our world.
-Pagans had also many worships for gods with animalistic forms – goats, snakes, ravens and other.
-One of the best known worships of Pagan culture is the one for the “Horned god”.
-Later, these animals and “spirits” were labelled as evil from Christianity, or as demons.
+To pagan culture, all these creatures are highly evolved souls who act as guardians, messengers to our world.
+Pagans had also many worships for gods with animalistic forms – goats, snakes, ravens, and other.
+One of the best-known worships of Pagan culture is the one for the “Horned God”.
+Later, these animals and “spirits” were labeled as evil by Christianity, or as demons.

 The Assyrian culture

-In the left part of the picture you can see Assyrian angel from the ancient city of Khorsabad, dating back to 721-705 BC.
+In the left part of the picture, you can see an Assyrian angel from the ancient city of Khorsabad, dating back to 721-705 BC.
 Here we can see the combination between human form and wings.
-If you look at art of this time, you will notice that the princes from the palace didn’t have wings.
+If you look at the art of this time, you will notice that the princes from the palace didn’t have wings.
 This comes to underline the idea, that only creatures of higher spirit were drawn and sculpted with wings.
 Pazuzu (on the right) was the king of the demons of the winds.
-Pazuzu has the body of a man, the head of a lion or dog, tail of a scorpion, two pairs of wings and the talons of an eagle.
+Pazuzu has the body of a man, the head of a lion or dog, the tail of a scorpion, two pairs of wings, and the talons of an eagle.

 The Norse mythology – Valkyrie and… Loki

-Many of the Christian characters are inspired from Pagan cultures.
-An interest fact is, that in the earliest Christian images, the angel characters didn’t have wings or halo and the church had to allow artists to draw them with these.
-Not much changed in Medieval age, where the church still made the rules for drawing of angels’ characters (left picture).
-Furthermore, the artists didn’t have much knowledge about the human body, and this is the main reason why figures looked flat.
-Later, in Renaissance (from French – rebirth) age, artists gained significant knowledge about perspective in drawing, human’s anatomy, color and light and the characters became more realistic (middle).
-With time, compositions got more complicated, so did angels’ characters.
+Many of the Christian characters are inspired by Pagan cultures.
+An interesting fact is, that in the earliest Christian images, the angel characters didn’t have wings or halo and the church had to allow artists to draw them with these.
+Not much changed in the Medieval age, where the church still made the rules for drawing angel characters (left picture).
+Furthermore, the artists didn’t have much knowledge about the human body, and this is the main reason why the figures looked flat.
+Later, in Renaissance (from French – rebirth) age, artists gained significant knowledge about perspective in drawing, human anatomy, color, and light and the characters became more realistic (middle).
+With time, compositions got more complicated, and so did angels’ characters.
 We can notice that slight hints of gender appeared in them too (right).

-Demons drawings through these years were horryfying, ugly, looking like animals creatures.
+Demons’ drawings through these years were horrifying, ugly, looking like animal creatures.
 Slowly, with time, they got more humanized and adopted many human features:

 Angels and demons character design nowadays

-Today’s angels and demons character design is free of any limitations – artists create cute, genderless angels, or quirky adult angels, or adorable and innocent kids angels.
-Same goes for demon designs.
+Today’s angels and demons character design is free of any limitations – artists create cute, genderless angels, quirky adult angels, or adorable and innocent kids angels.
+The same goes for demon designs.